EliHeuman/badbankapp/README.md

 To get your project up and running<br>
 1. Click on **Fork** the repository in master branch<br>
 ![Image of Fork Button](https://github.com/EliHeuman/badbankapp/blob/master/Fork.JPG?raw=true)<br>
 2. Use th terminal and go to the file path were you want to install the app.
-Use git clone - go to your termianal type **git clone** eith the etention as shown in the pictuer.<br>
+Use git clone - go to your termianal type **git clone** with the extention as shown in the pictuer.<br>
 ![Image of Clone Button](https://github.com/EliHeuman/badbankapp/blob/master/Clone.JPG?raw=true)<br>
 (e.g., git clone, git pull, npm init).